BeHalcyon/SuperVoxelGraph/README.md

       "gradient_file":"gradient_float.raw",// [0, +oo]
       "label_histogram_file":"label_histogram_array.txt",// 2D arrray, the row represensts all the Quantitative information of a super-voxel
       "edge_weight_file":"edge_weight_array.txt",//2D array that each row lists [i,j,w], representing super-voxel id i and j are neighboring and the weight between them is w
-      "graph_file":"supergraph.gexf"//the gephi file that stores the bulided graph },
+      "graph_file":"supergraph.gexf",//the gephi file that stores the bulided graph "node_embedding_file": "node_embedding.emb" //the training result in vecotor form.
+    },

     "volume2supervoxel":{